February 26 – March 3, 2024

 - Binge eating disorder (BED) – losing control when eating, eating unusually large amounts of food.
 Not followed by purging, exercise, or fasting.

 - Warning Signs: eating when not hungry, eating until uncomfortable, feeling distressed or ashamed about eating.

 - Avoidant restrictive food intake disorder (ARFID) – severely limiting the food you consume, or type of food consumed.
 Presents in mid-childhood usually as extreme pickiness.

 - Warning Signs: Lack of appetite or interest in food, dramatic weight loss, upset stomach with no cause, picky eating that gets worse over time.

 Eating Disorder Awareness Week is an annual event promoted by the National Eating Disorders Association (NEDA), the largest nonprofit organization dedicated to supporting individuals and families affected by eating disorders, to raise awareness about the seriousness of eating disorders in the US.
 Each of us can play a part in helping people suffering from eating disorders get connected to the right support.
-NEDA’s helpline can offer support, resources and treatment options and can be accessed via call, text, or online chat – please reach out if you or a loved one needs help.
+NEDA’s helpline is a resource page offering multiple national organizations helplines.
+They can be accessed via call or text to offer support and educational resources – please reach out if you or a loved one needs help.